 The projected long-term investment returns and inflation assumptions are developed through a review of current and historical capital markets data, sell-side investment research, consultant whitepapers, and historical performance of investment strategies.
 Fixed income return projections reflect current yields across the U.S. Treasury yield curve and market expectations of forward yields projected and interpolated for multiple tenors and over multiple year horizons.
 Global public equity return projects are established through analysis of the equity risk premium and the fixed income return projections.
-Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
-These projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Other asset categories and strategies' return projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 DIPNC is primarily invested in the Bond Index Investment Pool as of June 30, 2020.